 Primary sources are firsthand information or data from people who directly experienced an event or time period.
-Because something is a "primary source" because of its relationship to the original participant, they can come in all kinds of formats, including:
+They can come in all kinds of formats, including speeches, letters, diaries, oral histories, social media posts, news articles, interviews, photographs, video and sound recordings, and government documents.

 In contrast, secondary sources comment on or analyze primary sources.
 For instance, if someone writes a book comparing the diaries of women who lived in the 1800s, that book would be a secondary source.